sahanaa-vashishth/CETIS/CETIS_Technical_Documentation.md

 }
 ```

-No keywords were used.
-The AI understood the situation from meaning alone.

-### Technology

-- **Groq API** — Cloud inference platform running Llama 3.3 at high speed
-- **Llama 3.3 70B Versatile** — Meta's large language model with 70 billion parameters
-- **Response time** — typically 1–2 seconds via Groq's optimized infrastructure

 ---

 ## 5. Temporal Emotional Memory Engine

 ### Purpose

-This is the **most critical** component of CETIS.
-It gives the system memory — allowing it to track how emotions evolve across multiple messages in a conversation rather than analyzing each message in isolation.
+Give the system memory — tracking how emotions evolve across multiple messages rather than analyzing each message in isolation.

-### The Core Problem It Solves

-Without memory, every message is analyzed independently.
-This produces emotionally incoherent results:

-- Message 1: joy 0.85 (great day at work)
-- Message 2: anger 0.75 (fight at home)

-Without memory, the system sees only the current message.
-With memory, it understands that this person went from happy to angry — and that the happiness still lingers.

 ### The Formula: Exponential Moving Average (EMA)